shaliulab/idoc_docs/docs/installation.md

 and logout or reboot the pc

-## 9. Install gooogle chrome and extension to refresh page or sxiv
+## 8. Install gooogle chrome and extension to refresh page or sxiv

 Install a program that can open a png file and refresh it every few seconds.
-We recommend
+We recommend:

 1) Simply installing google chrome and any extension that refreshes the open page every second or so.

-2) We recently found sxiv can also render a .png that is frequently updated to generate a pseudofeed.
-You can intall it with `sudo apt install sxiv`
+2) We recently found [sxiv](https://manpages.ubuntu.com/manpages/xenial/man1/sxiv.1.html) can also render a .png that is frequently updated to generate a pseudofeed.
+You can install it with `sudo apt install sxiv`.

-## 10. Udev rule (Linux, OPTIONAL).
+## 9. Udev rule (Linux, OPTIONAL).

 Linux users can write a udev rule so the file under `/dev` that represents the Arduino board is always the same, regardless of how many boards are plugged or the order in which they were plugged.
 Then, in the config file, update `controller.arduino_port` to match the file created by the udev rule.
 Otherwise, set `controller.arduino_port` to `"/dev/ttyACM0"` in Linux and `"/dev/USB0"` in Windows

-## 11. Test connection between computer and Arduino
+## 10. Test connection between computer and Arduino

 TODO